maplibre/maplibre-gl-js-docs/docs/pages/example/add-image-animated.md

 ---
 title: Add an animated icon to the map
-description: Add an animated icon to the map that was generated at runtime with a Canvas.
+description: Add an animated icon to the map that was generated at runtime with the Canvas API.
 topics:
   - Styles
   - Layers